 Sign Up for the Campaign to Do Your Part

-Check out here on Amazon, some depression relieves to reclaim yourself, involving the awful truth, symptoms, causes and treatment for chronic depression.
+Check out here for some depression relieves to reclaim yourself, involving the awful truth, symptoms, causes and treatment for chronic depression.

 Depression often starts at a young age.
 It affects women more often than men, and unemployed people are also at high risk.
 Non-specialists can reliably diagnose and treat depression as part of primary health care.
 Friends and families can may provide all the support needed in a mild cases of depression.
 We should be there for one another, Having someone who is willing to listen and ask concerned questions can make all the difference.
 Let’s offer the best we can support rather than neglect; check your inner circle, with this we can build a better world.

 It helps to listen in a way that shows you care and empathized, this does not mean entering into the person’s despair; an attitude of careful optimism is appropriate.
 However, avoid minimizing the person’s pain or making comments like “Everything’s fine” or “Your life is good—you have no reason to feel suicidal!”
 Try saying something like “I can see how hopeless you feel, but I believe things can get better” or “I hear you; I want to help.”
 Advice should be simple and practical; for example, “Let’s go for a walk and talk more” or “I am here for you, but you need more professional advice; let’s look up some numbers together.”